secureailabs/sail-api-services/Readme.md

 ```
 make run_image
 ```
-Note: make sure the InitializationVevtor.json file is present in the root directory of the project
+Note: make sure updated InitializationVevtor.json file is present in the root directory of the project

 ### Populate the database with test data
 Refer to the README.md in the Engineering/database-initialization folder.